upsiflu/less-ui/README.md

 ## Contribute

 I'm always happy to see issues and code contributions from you.
-Make sure you have a global gitignore to keep editor and OS specific configs out of the loop.
+Make sure you have a global gitignore [or a per-repo exclusion](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files#excluding-local-files-without-creating-a-gitignore-file) to keep editor and OS specific configs out of the loop.
+For example, if you use vscode, `echo ".vscode" >> .git/info/exclude` will make sure your local config will not be synchronized with the repo.
 All dev prerequisites are listed in examples/package.json and can be installed with `cd examples && npm ci`.
 Node v11 is required for run-pty.

 <p align="center" style="font-weight:bold;">
     Have a lot of fun <3</p>